nixonyung/Font-Viewer/README.md

 - update the list of fonts from Notion
 - adjustable font size / font style
-- update FontDisplay (see Website)
-- add tags for fonts
+- reject invalid new font
+- reject duplicated fontName, tag
+- reject with noti

 ## Maybe useful